feltcute/ModdingDocsMGD/Doc/Manual/Monsters/Triggers.rst

   "move": ["Caress"],
   "theText":[
-    "Triggers before the player uses the skill.", "Wait, Struggle, Run Away, Push Away, and Defend can also be used in "move":", "Note this can include skills used by items, or the item name itself."
+    "Triggers before the player uses the skill.", "Wait, Struggle, Run Away, Push Away, and Defend can also be used in \"move\":", "Note this can include skills used by items, or the item name itself."
     ]
   },